 If you believe your privacy rights have been violated and/or that Shafer Clinic Fifth Avenue or David Shafer, MD, FACS has not followed this policy, you may file a complaint with David Shafer, MD, FACS Office Manager or with the Secretary of the Department of Health and Human Services.

 To file a complaint with David Shafer, MD, FACS contact Office Manager, 535 Fifth Avenue, New York, NY 10017.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 Other uses of protected health information

-Other uses and disclosures of your protected health information not covered by this notice or the laws that apply to Dr. David Shafer will be made only with your written permission ("authorization").
+Other uses and disclosures of your protected health information not covered by this notice or the laws that apply to David Shafer, MD, FACS will be made only with your written permission ("authorization").
 If you provide us permission to use or disclose protected health information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose protected health information about you for the reasons covered by your authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the medical treatment or other services that we have provided to you.

 If you have any questions regarding this notice, please contact the Office Manager at Shafer Clinic Fifth Avenue.